feinstaub/feinstaub.github.io/asr/index.md

 Support
 -------

-You would like to support development by donating money?
-This is currently not possible.
+You would like to support the project by donating money?
+This is not possible at the moment.
 Until now, asr is **vegware**.
-This means if you like it, it would be nice gesture to skip one or more meals which would contain diary products or eggs and consume something mass-exploitation-free instead.
-Like beer.
+This means if you like it, it would be a nice gesture to skip one or more meals which would contain diary products or eggs and consume something mass-exploitation-free instead.
+Like beer - or be inventive. ;-)

 Similar Tools